Gorgeous countryside, Hollywood-endorsed beaches and traditional towns are all up for grabs on holidays to Kefalonia.

-Make tracks for Scala’s golden sandy shores and pine-shaded playground for a dose of all-round family fun.
+Make tracks for Skala’s golden sandy shores and pine-shaded playground for a dose of all-round family fun.

 Learn about the legend behind the huge Cyclopean Walls – they’re believed to have been built by one-eyed giants known as the Cyclops.
 Definitely one for the kids.